AiCodeCraft/OnionHosting-Theme/README.md

 # OnionHosting - Theme

+I was looking for a cool theme to build an admin panel for my journalism CMS, and things quickly got out of hand.
+After giving a trained AI some great markup to work with, a fantastic new theme was born.
+Now I have an extra one!
+Haha.

 This is a fun, old-school hacker-style HTML/CSS theme for a web hosting with user panel.
 It was created with the help of a trained AI, focusing on a minimal, secure, and terminal-like aesthetic.

 ## 🚀 Features